Frequently asked questions

 What laboratories are contracted to perform Vectra DA tests?

-Crescendo has a California-licensed CLIA-certified laboratory dedicated to testing blood specimens for the Vectra DA test, with results reported in approximately 7 to 10 business days.
+Crescendo has a California-licensed CLIA-certified laboratory dedicated to testing blood specimens for the Vectra DA test, with results reported within approximately 5-7 calendar days from shipping of the specimen to Crescendo Bioscience.
+However, results may be available as soon as 72 hours from shipping date.
 Vectra DA is only available from Crescendo's Clinical Laboratory.

 Can results of the test be sent directly to my patients?